enricofoglia/SURD-states/README.md

 ## System requirements

-SURD is designed to operate efficiently on standard computing systems.
+The method is designed to operate efficiently on standard computing systems.
 However, the computational demands increase with the complexity of the probability density functions being estimated.
 To ensure optimal performance, we recommend a minimum of 16 GB of RAM and a quad-core processor with a clock speed of at least 3.3 GHz per core.
 The performance metrics provided in this repository are based on tests conducted on macOS with an ARM64 architecture and 16 GB of RAM, and on Linux systems running Red Hat version 8.8-0.8.
 These configurations have demonstrated sufficient performance for the operations utilized by SURD.
 Users should consider equivalent or superior specifications to achieve similar performance.

 ## Getting started